numcommand/num/doc/programmers-guide.md

 The project uses these coding conventions:

-  * Prefer term `nums` for a numbers array vs. `arr` for a generic array.
+  * Prefer term `num` for a numbers array vs. `arr` for a generic array.
-    The term `nums` is a contract that the array is always all numbers.

   * Prefer operatior whitespace vs. none.
 Example: use `a = b` not `a=b`.
     This is atypical for awk, but typical for Go, Python, Ruby, etc.

   * Prefer POSIX vs. gawk for coding.
-Example: use `x ** 2` not `x ^ 2`.
+Example: use `x ^ 2` not `x ** 2`.
     For significant divergences between POSIX and gawk, ideally this code has a POSIX function and gawk function, and chooses the right one.

   * Prefer clarity vs. small optimizations.
 Example: intermediate vars.
+    Big optimizations are always welcome and can be added here quickly.
     If a user has a need for speed or size, it is wiser to use R, Go, etc.
-    Big optimizations are always welcome and can be added here quickly.

   * Local vars may be prefixed with "_".
 Example: "_foo" is local.
     This is most useful when a var has the same name as a function.

+  * Metadata vars may be suffixed with "_".
+Example: "foo_" is metadata.

 Rule out for now:

   * Launch using `#/usr/bin/env awk` because we need the `-f` arg.
   * Launch using `#/usr/bin/env -S ..` because we want POSIX.

-### To Do

-To do list for our upcoming work:

-  * Upgrade to calc by column (a.k.a. field) or row (a.k.a. record).

-  * Create packages for apt, yum, brew, etc.

-  * Improve documentation, especially for novices.

-  * Improve tests, especially for corner cases.

-  * Improve POSIX compatibility, e.g. `length` function.

-  * Improve functionality, e.g. add boolean checks, number ranges.